giovannipuccetti/QRM/README.md

 Sources and extra materials for the wannabe book

 Giovanni Puccetti

 **Quantitative Risk Management: a brief course.**
 (chaper numbering will vary during completion)

-**SOURCES WILL BE AVAILABLE SOON in the main folder** In case you need them please send an email to giovanniDOTpuccettiATunimiDOTit

 **Chapter 1**
 "Correlation: the most common mistakes made in Risk Management practice"

 is available as a

-- standard pdf

 - paper on SSRN (this is an excerpt from the chapter) https://dx.doi.org/10.2139/ssrn.5155665

+- standard pdf (included in the main folder)

 - R Bookdown/markdown source with all codes and figures (/Figures folder)